BrambleXu/nlp-beginner-guide-keras/sentiment-comparison/README.md

 Char level CNN with Random Embedding Weights `test_loss, test_acc:  [0.6814835615379294, 0.6002811620809704]`

+Char level CNN with Char Embedding Weights:
+`test_loss, test_acc:  [0.7042091524031191, 0.515932521254746]]`

+According to the result of different embedding weights, we choose `Random Embedding Weights` for Char level experiments.

 We can see the random embedding weights is better than the one-hot encoding wegihts.

 **Char level LSTM**